wp-plugins/buysellads/readme.txt

 = 1.1 =
 The backfill option has been removed.
 BuySellAds.com is implementing this feature server side and will no longer require a plugin.

-== Translations ==

-= Using another language =

-If you haven't already, you'll need to modify your `wp-config.php` file.
-Open it up and look for the line: `define('WPLANG', '');`

-You should change it to `define('WPLANG', 'es_ES')` of course, you'll replace `es_ES` with the language extension that you want to use, unless you actually did want the Spanish language translation.

-* List of currently available translations.
-  * Spanish translation: es_ES